flekschas/pub-sub/README.md

 - `event` is the name of the event to be published.
 Optionally, `unsubscribe` accepts an object of form `{ event, handler}` coming from `subscribe`.
 - `news` is an arbitrary value that is being broadcasted.

+### Global pub-sub

+The global pub-sub instance is created when `pub-sub-es.js` is loaded and provides a way for different JS objects within the same tab to communitate with each other.

 ## Development